-Lyme disease is the most common tick-borne disorder in the United States and can affect the skin, joints, nervous system, heart and eyes.
-It is transmitted by a tiny tick the size of the period at the end of this sentence.
+Lyme disease is the most common tick-borne disorder in the United States and can affect the skin, joints, nervous system, heart, and eyes.
+It is transmitted by a tiny tick that can be as small as the size of the period at the end of this sentence.